mdibl/biocore_documentation/intro_to_WSL.md

   * `dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart`
 * Reboot your computer

-### If you'd rather use the GUI
+### If you'd rather use the Graphical User Interface (GUI)

-#### Open the start menu and search for *turn windows features on or off*
+#### Open the start menu and search for *turn Windows features on or off*
 <img src="./wsl_images/on-off_windows.png">

-#### Scroll down and click the box marked *Windows Subsystem for Linux*
+#### Scroll down and check the box marked *Windows Subsystem for Linux*
 <img src="./wsl_images/wsl_box.png">

 #### Click OK and Reboot!

 ## Installing a Linux Distribution

-#### Enabling WSL is the first step, the second being to select a Linux distribution
+#### Enabling WSL is the first step, the second being to select a Linux distribution to install from the Microsoft Store

-<p> Microsoft offers a few distributions of Linux for install on its store, for this example we're going to use Ubuntu.
+Microsoft offers a few distributions of Linux for install on its store, including Debian, OpenSUSE, Ubuntu, and Kali.
+For this example, we're going to work with Ubuntu.

 Developed by the company Canonical, Ubuntu is one of the most widely used and supported Linux distributions, in part due to it's stability and robust feature-set.
-Canonical follows a 6 month release cycle, with the LTS version of its operating system being supported for at least 5 years after launch.</p>
+It's LTS versions are supported for up to 5 years after launch!

-There are a couple LTS versions on the store, but we're going to want the one marked **Ubuntu**, with no numbers next to the name.
+There are a couple LTS Ubuntu distributions on the store, but we're going to want the one marked simply **Ubuntu**, with no numbers next to the name.

 This is built off of the most recent release of the OS, 20.04, and came out in April of this year.

 #### Open up the Microsoft Store and search "Ubuntu"